ucsd-cse231-s22/chocopy-wasm-compiler-A/design-DA.md

 ## Milestone 1
 During this week, we implemented most functions in our previous design except handling list and tuple in the right part and the element marked with `*`, which depended on other teams' work.
 Additionally, we added support for `range` by making it an iterator, which had not been metioned in our previous design.
 We mainly changed ast.ts, parser.ts, type-check.ts, and lower.ts.
 All this code is runnable and testable.
 We added new tests in a separated file called destructure.test.ts.
 You can run them by executing `npm run test-desdestructure`.

+## Milestone 2
+In next milestone, we plan to support the format like `l[0] = 1` for assignment of elements of list and tuple.
+Also we would support `*` in destructure assignment.
+Finally, we need to adjust our current implementation to be compatiable with the new error report system.